I was an undergraduate student studying design and architecture when I owned my first digital DSLR camera.

 Back when I started, taking photos were strictly for fun.
-After numerous years, through exploring new genres and being inspired by many experienced photographers and their work, it all started to make sense to me the impact that a single photograph could have and the timeless story it could tell.
+After numerous years, through exploring new genres and getting inspired by many experienced photographers and their work, it all started to make sense to me the impact that a single photograph could have and the timeless story it could tell.
 I started off by shooting graduation ceremonies and all sort of events.
 I ended up discovering my passion for wedding photography and telling the stories of each couple's important day.

 Trials and errors drove me to start developing my own styles and beliefs.
 I believe that as we grow we are still evolving and many things will continue to define and shape us, but after many years of experience, one thing stays true: real moments.